✓ Updated May 2026

 Frequently Asked Questions

-When is the absolute best time to visit San Francisco if I want to avoid the fog and crowds?
+When's the absolute best time to visit San Francisco to avoid the fog and crowds?

-I'm planning to rely on public transport.
-How easy is it to get around San Francisco without a car?
+How do I actually get around San Francisco without a car?

 How many days do you need in San Francisco, California, USA?